-- A. Timely deliver six (6) hard copies along with two (2) electronic copy PDF file on a CD or flash drive of the Proposal to the Colorado Department of Transportation Contracting Officer Roberta Lopez, 2829 West Howard Place, Denver, CO, 80204.
-See submission deadline, Section 2.3. - B. Proposal Format: - Submittals shall be formatted and tabbed in the exact form and alphanumeric sequence of the Scoring Form B-1 in Appendix B. Additional information, if provided, shall appear at the end of the submittal under its own tab(s); - All submittals shall use minimum font size of 11 Times New Roman and minimum font size of 10 Time New Roman on charts, graphs, and figures; - Cover or Introductory Letter (1-page limit 8-1/2 x 11 paper); - Proposal Section (5-page limit, 8-1/2 x 11 paper, and up to 3 of the 5 pages can be on 11x17 paper); - An Optional Section (5-page limit, 8-1/2 x 11 or 11 x 17 paper); - The Commendation Section for awards or letters of recommendations from past clients (5-page limit 8-1/2 x 11 paper); and - Appendix Section (10-page limit 8-1/2 x 11 paper). - C. In CDOT's continued environmental efforts in "Going Green," Proposers are encouraged to submit their Proposal using a 2-sided page format (printing on both sides of a page), rather than printing only on one side of a page.

-- D. Submittals shall be evaluated in accordance with criteria as indicated in Section 3.1 and ranked on the corresponding Scoring Form B-1 in Appendix B. - E. Responses to all items shall be complete; Proposers are encouraged to cross-reference to other sections of their proposal where applicable to avoid duplication. - F. All references and contact information shall be current and relevant. - G. The optional section may include supplemental materials for risk assessments, cost model examples, processes, and additional photos, exhibits, or schedules. - H. An appendix section will be included in the proposal.
+- Submittals shall be formatted with section headers/ tabs in the exact form and alphanumeric sequence of the Scoring Form B-1 in Appendix B. Additional information, if provided, shall appear at the end of the submittal under its own header/tab(s); - All submittals shall use minimum font size of 11 Times New Roman and minimum font size of 10 Time New Roman on charts, graphs, and figures; - Cover or Introductory Letter (1-page limit 8-1/2" x 11" electronic paper size); - Proposal Section (5-page limit, 8-1/2" x 11" electronic paper size, and up to 3 of the 5 pages can be on 11"x17" electronic paper size); - An Optional Section (5-page limit, 8-1/2" x 11" or 11" x 17" paper size); - The Commendation Section for awards or letters of recommendations from past clients (5-page limit 8-1/2" x 11" electronic paper size); and - Appendix Section (10-page limit 8-1/2" x 11" electronic paper size). - CDOT will only evaluate and score conforming information contained within submitted .pdfs.
+If submitted .pdfs contain links to videos, URLs, and other sources, those links are deemed non-conforming and the information accessible via those links will not be evaluated or scored. - C. CDOT shall evaluate submittals in accordance with criteria as indicated in Section 3.1 and ranked on the corresponding Scoring Form B-1 in Appendix B. - D. Responses to all items shall be complete; Proposers are encouraged to cross-reference to other sections of their proposal where applicable to avoid duplication. - E. All references and contact information shall be current and relevant. - F. The optional section may include supplemental materials for risk assessments, cost model examples, processes, and additional photos, exhibits, or schedules. - G. An appendix section will be included in the proposal.
 This section will include resumes, statement regarding debarment, Surety Letters, and evidence of insurability.
 Resumes and references for team members should be limited up to the Tier I and Tier II Key Personnel.
-Statements regarding debarment, Surety Letters and evidence of insurability DO NOT count towards the appendix page limit. - I. Tabs, covers, and tables of content pages DO NOT count against the page count.
-Binding of Proposals is up to the Proposer.
+Statements regarding debarment, Surety Letters and evidence of insurability DO NOT count toward the appendix page limit. - H. Tabs, covers, and tables of content pages DO NOT count toward the page count.
+Hard copy binding of Proposals is unacceptable.
+All proposals must be submitted electronically.